onmax/email-labeller/README.md

 ## Features

 - **Automatic classification**: Process new emails and apply labels based on AI analysis.
+- **Config suggestion**: Analyze your emails and auto-generate optimal labels and rules.
 - **Backfill**: Label historical emails in batches with optional force-relabel.
 - **Auto-cleanup**: Trash old emails based on configurable retention rules.
 - **Any AI provider**: Use Claude Code (subscription), Gemini, OpenAI, or Anthropic API.